Ultrafast Stiffening of the Lattice Potential and Metastable State Formation in 1$T$-TiSe$_2$: 3 Results and discussion

 To elucidate the distinct temperature-dependent behavior around $T^*$, we propose two possible mechanisms.
 First, a change in recombination dynamics may be responsible.
 Above $T^*$, recombination could primarily involve free $e$-$h$ pairs.
 However, below $T^*$, the increasing prominence of excitonic correlations or the formation of collective CDW states might significantly alter these recombination pathways.
 This aligns with previous ARPES studies on 1$T$-TiSe$_2$ reporting an incoherence-to-coherence crossover at 165 K \cite{OYi2024}, attributed to potential exciton condensation below the primary CDW transition.
 Exciton-assisted recombination can produce an optical response with an opposite sign to that of free-carrier recombination, because excitons interact differently with the probe light: instead of contributing to absorption through free-carrier transitions, bound $e$-$h$ pairs modify the dielectric function via their discrete resonance states and altered selection rules.
 Second, a shift in the dominant carrier type could contribute.
 A downshift of the Ti 3$d$ band around 165 K has been observed, leading to a transition from hole-like to electron-like dominant carriers with decreasing temperature \cite{HUeda2021}.
 Such a change in carrier majority could manifest as a sign change in the $\Delta R/R$ signal, as optical response is sensitive to the density of states and effective mass of the involved carriers.
+These two scenarios are not mutually exclusive and may jointly contribute to the observed sign reversal across $T^*$.